suorituspolut/Suorituspolut/README.md

 ## Project premise

 Suorituspolut is a web application intended for providing visualization of course data in University of Helsinki.
-Essential information to provide includes the order and scheduling of completed courses in the form of a Sankey diagram.
+Essential information to provide includes the order, scheduling and populatiry of completed courses in forms of various diagrams.

+### Course graphs

-A course recommendation system is also being planned.
+### Course recommendation system

 ## Used technologies

-The application is built using React, and deployed with Docker.
+The frontend is made using React, the backend uses Node.js, and the application is deployed with Docker.
-React library Highcharts is used to draw Sankey diagrams to help with visualization.
+React library Highcharts is used to draw diagrams to help with visualization.

 ## Documentation
 [![CircleCI](https://circleci.com/gh/suorituspolut/Suorituspolut.svg?style=svg)](https://circleci.com/gh/suorituspolut/Suorituspolut)